ON THE BACK OF THOUGHT

 Like an apparition comes from everywhere.

-Did you know that some animals can reproduce without having sexual intercourse?
+Did you know some animals can reproduce without having sexual intercourse?

-It’s worth noting that insects and vertebrates have mass.
-Mass is made of particles that induce a virgin birth in certain insect species, like aphids, bees, and ants.
-Some vertebrates, such as lizards, snakes, birds, and sharks, have also been found to reproduce asexually without a male.
-In 2006, scientists discovered that the Komodo dragon (Varanus komodoensis) could have virgin births
+Insects and vertebrates have mass, particle mass that induces virgin births in certain insect species, such as aphids, bees, and ants.
+Scientists have discovered that certain vertebrates, including lizards, snakes, birds, and sharks, can reproduce asexually (without a male).
+In 2006, scientists found that the Komodo dragon (Varanus komodoensis) could have virgin births

 The field is the universe; is us!

 Some people call the Higgs particle the “God particle,” but most physicists disapprove of this nickname.
-Nevertheless, at CERN, words with familiar spiritual overtones are creeping into the jargon… ‘fundamental’, ‘all-pervading’, ‘omnipresent’.
+At CERN, words with familiar spiritual overtones are creeping into the jargon… ‘fundamental’, ‘all-pervading’, ‘omnipresent’.

 It’s not a room we’re born of.
 It’s the universe!